lightsofapollo/traverse-directory/README.md

 // somewhere in the directory or file methods. next(TraverseDirectory[ACTION_NAME], source, target);

+// If you are doing something inline that doesn't need handing
+// off to an action, just call without arguments next();
 ```

 For examples on how to write actions see index.js.